DanielaIvanova/simple_blockchain/README.md

 # Simple Blockchain

 This application is a simple blockchain implementation.
-There is functionality for creating transactions, putting them in the transactions pool, verifying them, mining the new block and adding to the block chain.
+There is functionality for creating transactions, putting them in the transactions pool, verifying, mining the new block and adding to the blockchain.

 ## Setup